tsimeonov/Computer-Science/Programming Logic and design/Chapter 2 Input Processing Output.md

 <h6>Sequence Structures</h6>

 A set of statements that executes in the order that they appear is called a `sequence structure`.
-A structurem also called a `control structure`, is a logical design that controls the order in which a set of statements executes.
+A structure also called a `control structure`, is a logical design that controls the order in which a set of statements executes.

 ---